jin0507/OCR-Cosmetic-Ingredients/README.md

 - [REMBG](https://github.com/danielgatis/rembg) for background removal
 - OpenAI for GPT integration

+---

-**Note**: This system is designed for cosmetic ingredient analysis but can be adapted for other OCR use cases by modifying the GPT prompts and analysis logic.
+**Note**: This project is for educational purposes.
+The system is designed for cosmetic ingredient analysis but can be adapted for other OCR use cases by modifying the GPT prompts and analysis logic.